Active Duty Military — Earn a Degree Online

 In order to help you balance the demands of military life, Colorado Mountain College has a complete schedule of online courses that can be accessed anywhere in the world through the Internet.

-We offer a reduced tuition rate of $56/95 per credit to soldiers, sailors and Marines on active duty, and their spouses and dependents.
-Veterans and dependents also receive this discount.
+We offer a 25% discount on your tuition classification rate to soldiers, sailors and Marines on active duty, and their spouses and dependents (dependents under 23-years-of-age).
+Qualifying veterans and dependents (dependents under 23-years-of-age) also receive this discount.

-This discount was approved by the Colorado Mountain College Board of Trustees to honor US veterans, active duty military and their families.
+This discount is not available for online programs or a semester of all online courses.
+This discount was approved by the Colorado Mountain College Board of Trustees to honor U.S. veterans, active-duty military and their families.

 Use our website as a resource as you begin the process of expanding your education.
 Use the links at the bottom of this page to learn more about applying for and receiving federal benefits, like the Post 9/11 GI Bill.
 You’ll also be able to link directly to the application for Colorado Mountain College.
 The following questions and answers are listed in order of priority to help you navigate your journey: